lansford-horn-gonzales/adlister-project/README.md

 MVC
 HTML, custom CSS, and Bootstrap

-We set CRUD functionalities for both users and NFT's on our mySQL database, and the capability to use a search bar to search through the mySQL database of ads.
+We set CRUD (Create, Read, Update, and Delete) functionalities for both users and NFT's on our mySQL database, and the capability to use a search bar to search through the mySQL database of ads/NFT's.

 We thank you for visiting our github project page, feel free to check out our code!